Team-Fennec/WinterEngine/README.md

 - LibVPKEdit

 # Disclaimer
 Team Fennec is not affiliated with, nor endorsed by, Valve Software.
-Source:tm: Engine and Source 2:tm: Engine are property of Valve Software.
+Source Engine and Source 2 Engine are property of Valve Software.
 Team Fennec is not affiliated with, nor endorsed by, Unity Technologies.
-Unity:tm: Engine is property of Unity Technologies.
+Unity Engine is property of Unity Technologies.

-Team Fennec is not responsible for any losses, damages, or other inconvenienes you may encounter while using this engine.